ilendl2/one-click-hugo/site/content/ministries/study-prayer.md

   - details: >-
       Our meetings are held on the third Wednesday of Each month at 5pm in the Church building.
 In addition to our praise, we study various aspects of the Bible and share testimonies and inspirational thoughts.
-We also lead the congregation in prayer and hymn singing on the 1st, 3rd and 5th Sundays of the month in preparation for morning service.
     title: Life in the Spirit
     image: /img/praise-worship.jpg
     link: /ministries/life-in-the-spirit/